 Boehm feels that with the proper tools, education, and supports, all individuals can live the life that they were created for.

 Boehm believes strongly in advocacy and equality for all individuals, including people with disabilities.
 James serves with the Nashville Mayor’s Advisory Committee for People with Disabilities, NAMI (National Alliance on Mental Illness), NFB (National Federation of the Blind), and as co-founder of the 501(c)(3) nonprofit You Cane Give with his wife, Wendy Boehm.
 He also founded and serves on the board of the TN Association of Guide Dog Users.

 James is married to his best friend, Wendy Boehm.
-Denis is James’ German Shepherd Seeing Eye dog.
-While James incorporates specific training for AAP, Denis’s sweet, calm demeanor contributes greatly to the therapeutic process.
+Dennis is James’ German Shepherd Seeing Eye dog.
+While James incorporates specific training for AAP, Dennis’s sweet, calm demeanor contributes greatly to the therapeutic process.